Best of the 2019 women's NCAA soccer tourney

 The Nittany Lions grab the lead after two quick scores to start the second half.#NCAASoccer | @pennstatewsoc pic.twitter.com/Iji8zduLaV

-Top-seeded Stanford kicks off the tournament against Prairie View A&M on Friday at 10 p.m. (all times EST), while the other three No. 1 seeds don't play until Saturday.
-Florida State faces South Alabama at 6 p.m., while North Carolina takes on Belmont at the same time.
+The other three No. 1 seeds don't play until Saturday.
+Florida State faces South Alabama at 6 p.m. (all times ET), while North Carolina takes on Belmont at the same time.
 Virginia takes on Radford at 7 p.m.

 Storylines to watch

-The tournament is Stanford's Catarina Macario's to own, but don't sleep on the powers from the ACC.
+The tournament is Macario's to own, but don't sleep on the powers from the ACC.

 BYU is the lone undefeated team in the tourney, thanks to chemistry, camaraderie and Mikayla Colohan.